microsoft/AdaMix/README.md

 # AdaMix (Mixture-of-Adapter)

-This is the implementation of the paper [AdaMix: Mixture-of-Adapter for Parameter-efficient Tuning of Large Language Models](https://arxiv.org/abs/2205.12410).
+This is the implementation of the paper [AdaMix: Mixture-of-Adaptations for Parameter-efficient Model Tuning](https://arxiv.org/abs/2205.12410).

 ## Quick links